AtharvaD1407/30-Days-of-Coding/Java/Day 7 - OOPs/readme.md

 ## ✅ **Why This README is Useful?**

-✔ Clear and beginner-friendly explanations
+✔ Clear and beginner-friendly explanations <br>
-✔ No complex jargon – Perfect for a first-time learner ✔ Covers all necessary topics in OOP basics
+✔ No complex jargon – Perfect for a first-time learner <br>
+✔ Covers all necessary topics in OOP basics <br>
-✔ Includes real-world benefits and practical applications ✔ Provides practice exercises to reinforce learning
+✔ Includes real-world benefits and practical applications <br>
+✔ Provides practice exercises to reinforce learning <br>

 ---